AC Refrigerant: Definition and Updates

 What HVAC Refrigerant Means to You Now

-Because air conditioning and heat pump systems can last 15 years or longer, there are still many R-22 systems in service today.
+Because air conditioning and heat pump systems can last 15 years or longer, there are still many systems in service today that utilize older refrigerant types.
+Here is what you need to know based on when your system was installed.

 If your HVAC system was installed in 2010 or before